CTAN Comprehensive TeX Archive Network

 1

 All dependencies must be met.
-Bear in mind MacOS quirks.2
+Bear in mind possible MacOS issues.2

 Installs only to Cygwin environment; not to Windows environment.3